Rajatt09/my-docs/docs/software-engineering/sdlc/agile-model.md

 - Not suitable for all projects → Works poorly in highly regulated environments (e.g., medical devices).
 - Requires experienced teams → Needs self-discipline & adaptability.
 - Less predictability → No fixed deadlines like Waterfall.

+---

+Note: Good for business systems, challenging for safety-critical systems.